MapStory/mapstory/README.md

 **PROVISIONAL SETUP INSTRUCTIONS**

-Checkout geonode, mapstory, MapLoom, django-maploom as siblings to each other.
+Checkout geonode, mapstory-geonode, MapLoom, django-maploom as siblings to each other.
 This directory will be referred to as the `root`.

 Follow the instructions in MapLoom to build and ensure artifacts in the `build`